kubernetes/community/contributors/devel/sig-testing/verify-tests.md

 `verify-govet`, for instance, performs `go vet` checks, which [defends against common mistakes](https://golang.org/cmd/vet/).
 The verification tests fails when `go vet` produces any findings.
 More complex verification tests are described below.

+### Note

+This documentation is a work in progress.
+This listing is incomplete.

 ### `verify-govet-levee`